wso2/docs-choreo-dev/en/docs/tutorials/create-your-first-scheduled-task.md

 To open the Observability statistics, click **Observe** in the **Development** card.
 Alternatively, you can click the **Observe** icon**.

 The logs section displays the logs generated every two minutes with population statistics of the USA.
 In addition, the graphs visualize the throughput and latency statistics.

+!!! tip
+    This page displays information in real-time.
+Refresh it to see the latest statistics.

 ![observability](../assets/img/tutorials/scheduled-task/observe.png){.cInlineImage-full}